Frequently Asked Questions

 Back To All FAQs

-The Family Educational Rights and Privacy Act (FERPA) is a federal law passed in 1974 that protects the privacy of personally identifiable information contained within a students education records by giving full control over the disclosure of these records to parents and students.
+The Family Educational Rights and Privacy Act (FERPA) is a federal law enacted in 1974 to protect the privacy of personally identifiable information in students’ education records.
+FERPA grants parents and students control over the disclosure of these records.

-2. The right to request an amendment to those records.
+The right to request amendments to those records.

-3. The right to consent to disclosure of his/her records.
+The right to consent to disclosure of their records.

 Read more about FERPA requirements.